Nahum Zobin

 Research Interests:

-Analysis: Function Theory, especially spaces of smooth functions; Operator Theory, especially Jordan decomposition and interpolation of operators, Nuclear Spaces.
+Analysis: Function Theory, especially spaces of smooth functions and extension theorems; Operator Theory, especially Jordan decomposition and interpolation of operators, Nuclear Spaces.

-Mathematical Physics: Quantization, Yang-Baxter Equations, Noncommutative Gauge Fields Theory, Representations and Theta Functions, Chaotic dynamical systems
+Mathematical Physics: Quantization, Functional Integrals, Noncommutative Quantum Gauge Field Theory, Representations and Theta Functions, Chaotic dynamical systems

 Geometry: Convex geometry and Coxeter groups

-Applied Mathematics: Hydrodynamics of Non-Newtonian fluids, Medical Imaging
+Applied Mathematics: Problems of Plasma Physics, Hydrodynamics of Non-Newtonian fluids, Medical Imaging

-I am coordinating three interdepartmental seminars which bring together faculty and students from various departments.
+I am coordinating an interdepartmental MATHEMATICAL PHYSICS SEMINAR which brings together faculty and students from various departments.
+We meet every Wednesday (including summer breaks), 12:00 – 1:20 pm, usually at Jones 131.

-2. ALGEBRO-GEOMETRIC METHODS IN NONLINEAR EQUATIONS SEMINAR is working since 2002.
-We study such topics as Solitons, Theta Functions, Inverse Scattering Methods.
+SEMINAR on ALGEBRO-GEOMETRIC METHODS IN NONLINEAR EQUATIONS was working in 2002 -- 2004.
+We studied such topics as Solitons, Theta Functions, Inverse Scattering Methods.

-3. NONCOMMUTATIVE GEOMETRY SEMINAR is working since 2001.
-We mostly study the works of Alain Connes and applications of these ideas to
+NONCOMMUTATIVE GEOMETRY SEMINAR was working in 2001 -- 2003.
+We mostly studied the works of Alain Connes and applications of these ideas to noncommutative quantum gauge field theories.

 CV, list of publications, etc. cvfmt.pdf